graemefox/mimi/README.md

 in which this locus has been detected, the alleles present (numbers in brackets represent the number of repeats) and the size range between the smallest and largest allele.

-#### Run mimi with real data
+### Run mimi with real data
 Prior to running mimi you must perform the following:

-### Next-generation sequencing of your samples.
+#### Next-generation sequencing of your samples.
+mimi requires paired-end, genomic sequence data in FASTQ format.
+In our lab we generate sequence data using the Illumina Nextera protocol and sequence using a MiSeq platform.
+Generally eight individuals are sequenced on a single MiSeq flowcell.
+Ideally, these would be from multiple sites to help mimi counter any site-specific variation in the primer regions which may lead to null alleles.

+#### Required bioinformatics prior to mimi
+You should have already detected microsatellite loci and designed primers using the workflow described in Griffiths et al. (2016.)
+This is most easily performed using the Galaxy version of the tool hosted at the University of Manchester (https://palfinder.ls.manchester.ac.uk/).
+This must be performed seperately for each of your individual samples.
+The Galaxy workflow will produce several output files for each dataset; it is the files containing "filtered_microsatellites_(full_details)].tabular" in the filename which are required by mimi and are referred to as the "pal_filter output files" in the mimi documentation.

-Configure the mimi_config.txt file as appropriate and run the script:
+Configure the mimi_config.txt file to contain paths to each of your paired-end sequencing FASTQ files, each of your pal_filter output files and the pal_finder scripts.
+Finally, run the script:
 ```
-./mimi.py -c /path/to/config.txt
+./mimi.py -c /path/to/mimi_config.txt
 ```
 On my modest desktop machine, using data from a single Miseq run (approx 12-16Gb) the MiMi process runs in approximately four hours.